 - Always be sure to keep your sunglasses in the hard-case provided to prevent damage!

 - As easy as it is to do, NEVER leave your sunglasses resting on top of your head!
 This is the widest part of your head and will cause the arms to stretch outwards, leaving your frames loose, misshapen and crooked.
-Everyone knows how annoying it is to have to keep pushing loose eyewear back onto their nose!

 - Wash your frames with fresh water if they come in contact with chlorinated pool water or the sea.
-Salt and chemicals can remove lens coating if left to soak in over time and this is particularly evident with mirrored lenses.
+Salt and chemicals can remove lens coating if left to soak in over time and this can be particularly evident with mirrored lenses.
 When enjoying your frames on holiday it's good practice to do this at the end of the each day as a precaution.

 - Never clean your sunglasses with paper towels, handkerchiefs or random parts of your clothing.
 This will potentially grind dust, particles and various fibres into your lenses and leave permanent scratches.

 - Never use household detergents or products like window and glass chemical cleaners to remove grease from your lenses or frames.
 The latter are especially corrosive and can permanently damage your lenses by stripping away their essential coating.

 - When using your cleaning cloth, start by wiping the tips of arms and working towards the eyes and nose pieces.
 The nose-bridge and nose-pads should be the last area you wipe.
 This is because your face is in direct contact with the frames here and so much of the natural oils or make-up will build up in these key areas and you want to avoid spreading these further across your frames or lenses.